 We’ll also help your finance team or your accountant ensure your payroll and pension are set up correctly for salary sacrifice, so you can start making savings within a month.

 Contact us today to find out more about switching to salary sacrifice with Maji.
+Or sign up for our free LinkedIn Live webinar for employers on 12th April!

 Image credit: Elisa @ Unsplash